 Test points from the 'blind' FAT test matrix were carried out by the NEL Facility operator in the order which best suits the facility operational efficiency.
 Each test point was logged once the facility operator was satisfied that the required flow condition had been achieved and was stable, and the Haimo representative was satisfied that the meter response was also stable.
-Data logging was carried out for a period of 5 minutes per flow condition in single-phase liquid flow, 10 minutes for single-phase gas flow and

-15 minutes for three-phase flows, with the exception of matrix test points 15, 16 and 17 which were logged for 20 minutes.
+Data logging was carried out for a period of 5 minutes per flow condition in single-phase liquid flow, 10 minutes for single-phase gas flow and 15 minutes up to 95% GVF in three-phase flow.
+Most test conditions above 95% GVF were logged for 20 minutes unless the flow regime was particularly stable, when a 15 minute logging interval was used.

-The NEL multiphase facility control computer and the Haimo SP MPFM data acquisition system clocks were synchronised prior to testing.
-The SP MPFM data logging was continuous, so data were analysed by comparing the facility reference data with the average of the SP MPFM data over the relevant test period.
-Reference data was given to Haimo once the SP MPFM log files were received and checked by the NEL multiphase facility operator.
+The NEL multiphase facility control computer and the Haimo FR MPFM data acquisition system clocks were synchronised prior to testing.
+The FR MPFM data logging was continuous, so data were analysed by comparing the facility reference data with the average of the FR MPFM data over the relevant test period.
+Reference data was given to Haimo once the FR MPFM log files were received and checked by the NEL multiphase facility operator.